mouha456/https-github.com-pluralsight-projects-HTMLCSS-LandingPage/tasks.md

 ## 2.12 - Profile Picture

 @profile-picture We'll round the profile picture and size it down.
 Create a class called `.profile-pic` in `main.css`.
 Make the size of the profile picture container `60x60`.
-Then create a rule that selects the all descendant `img` elements of `.profile-pic`.
+Then create a rule that selects all descendant `img` elements of `.profile-pic`.
 To round the image set the `border-radius` to `100px`.
 Make sure the image fits in the container set `max-width` to `100%`.

 ## 2.13 - Profile Class Attribute